Mr-Spark3/BattleShip2/README.md

 - Once the rest of the game logic is functioning properly I would like to add in some animations when a player or computer attacks a grid - point.
 - I would also like to add a hit counter for both the player and computer boards.

-This Battleship game is created by Jordan Hale